Fantom-foundation/go-opera/docs/api.rst

 Inmem
 -----

-The ``InmemProxy`` uses native callback handlers to enable Babble to call methods on the App directly.
+The ``InmemProxy`` uses native callback handlers to enable Lachesis to call methods on the App directly.
 Applications need only implement the ``ProxyHandler`` interface and pass that to an ``InmemProxy``.

-Here is a quick example of how to use Babble as an in-memory engine (in the same process as your handler):
+Here is a quick example of how to use Lachesis as an in-memory engine (in the same process as your handler):

 ::